 383 - 399

-Adult, Cognitive Therapy, Culture, Deception, Delusions, Divorce, Extramarital Relations, Family Conflict, Humans, Male, Obsessive-Compulsive Disorder, Patient Education as Topic, Personality Inventory, Psychometrics, Reproducibility of Results, Socialization
+Adult, Cognitive Behavioral Therapy, Culture, Deception, Delusions, Divorce, Extramarital Relations, Family Conflict, Humans, Male, Obsessive-Compulsive Disorder, Patient Education as Topic, Personality Inventory, Psychometrics, Reproducibility of Results, Socialization